hivetown/planning/sequence.md

 sequenceDiagram
     actor A as Alice
     participant API
-    participant CF as ConsumerFactory
     participant C as Consumer
     participant CG as ConsumerGateway
     participant Au as AuthService
     participant F as Firebase
-    participant CredF as CredentialFactory
     participant Cred as Credential
     participant CredG as CredentialGateway
     participant EAu as ExternalAuthGateway